Open Firmware

 Open Firmware is a standard defining the interfaces of a computer firmware system, formerly endorsed by the Institute of Electrical and Electronics Engineers (IEEE).
-It originated at Sun Microsystems, where it was known as OpenBoot, and has been used by vendors including Sun, Apple, IBM and ARM.
-Open Firmware allows the system to load platform-independent drivers directly from a PCI device, improving compatibility.
+It originated at Sun Microsystems where it was known as OpenBoot, and has been used by multiple vendors including Sun, Apple, IBM and ARM.

+Open Firmware allows a system to load platform-independent drivers directly from a PCI device, improving compatibility.

 Open Firmware may be accessed through its command line interface, which uses the Forth programming language.

+History

-Open Firmware is described by IEEE standard IEEE 1275-1994, which was not reaffirmed by the Open Firmware Working Group (OFWG) since 1998 and has therefore been officially withdrawn by IEEE.
+Open Firmware was described by IEEE standard as IEEE 1275-1994.
+This standard was not reaffirmed by the Open Firmware Working Group (OFWG) since 1998, and was therefore officially withdrawn by IEEE in May 2005.